thirdweb-dev/dotnet/README.md

 For any questions or support, visit our [Support Portal](https://thirdweb.com/support).

-Thank you for trying out the Thirdweb Unity SDK!
+Thank you for trying out the Thirdweb .NET SDK!